Caleb S.

 To make the footnote of this kind of source, please follow the below format:

 When making the footnote, mention both the writers.
-Mention the writer of the secondary source first, followed by the author who he has cited in his work.
+Mention the writer of the secondary source first, followed by the primary author, whose work has been cited.

-When creating the full bibliographic entry of the footnote, mention the secondary work that you have read-only.
+When creating the full bibliographic entry of the footnote, mention the secondary work that you have read-only, for example:

 Citing Multiple Works by the Same Author